 The student will create a PowerPoint presentation (approximately 12 minutes, 10–12 slides) showing how a topic covered in the course is connected to the student’s workplace.
 The student should incorporate actual samples from the job site and a narrative explanation of each slide using the presentation notes feature.
 All materials must be properly cited and quoted in current APA style.
 All sources must be less than 3 years old.

-A minimum 1000-word essay will be worked on as a group in the Group Discussion Board and then posted to the class wide Discussion Board for everyone to see.
-Replies are not necessary; however, they are strongly encouraged.
-The student must briefly describe how the Bible is related to the topics covered in the course.
+The student must briefly describe how the Bible is related to the topics covered in the course within a 1,000 word essay.
 An integration of the Bible must be explicitly shown, in relation to a course topic, in order to receive points.
-In addition, at least 2 other outside, scholarly sources, including the textbook, must be used to substantiate the group’s position.
-This assignment must be submitted to SafeAssign as well as in the Discussion Board post.
+In addition, at least 2 other outside, scholarly sources, including the textbook, must be used to substantiate the student's position.